 When I moved away for college, one of the very first things I did was get my new library card.
-When I needed a place to study, I went to the university library where i’d sequester myself in a dim basement cubicle so I’d be left alone to do my work.
+When I needed a place to study, I went to the university library where I’d sequester myself in a dim basement cubicle so I’d be left alone.

 Besides being a place to hide from annoying roommates, the library also has a TON of additional resources.
 The following are available from my local library, but your library no doubt has similar (or more) of the same resources available.

 Your library is part of a large conglomerate of libraries.
 Using the ILL feature, you can access these other libraries’ books.
 The one caveat is it’s harder to renew these books, and the late fees are usually pretty steep ($1/day or more).

 This is a new resource I just learned about.
 It’s an extension that you can download for Chrome, pick one or more local libraries, and then as you scan the web, it works in the background.
 When you visit a site that supports the extension, it will tell you if the books you’re browsing are available at your local library!

 You can use Overdrive to borrow ebooks and audiobooks.
 I use it to download books onto my Kindle, and audiobooks onto my phone.

 When I found out about Sanborn maps, I about peed myself with delight.
 And while I’ve never truly looked through the other map and permit resources, it’s good to know they exist.